-In the case of an initial public offering (IPO), the underwriters will seek to obtain lock-up agreements from all, or substantially all, the existing securityholders for a period of 180 days, subject to some limited carve-outs.
-In the case of a follow-on offering (i.e., an offering following an issuer's IPO), the lock-up period may vary from 30 days to 90 days depending on a number of factors, including the company's maturity and the liquidity of its stock.
+In the case of an initial public offerings, the underwriters will seek to obtain lock-up agreements from all, or substantially all, the existing securityholders for a period of 180 days, subject to some limited carve-outs.
+In the case of a follow-on offerings (i.e., an offering following an issuer's IPO), the lock-up period may vary from 30 days to 90 days depending on a number of factors, including the company's maturity and the liquidity of its stock.

-In almost all recent IPOs, the lock-up period has been 180 days.
-To the extent that any IPO in recent years has not had a 180-day lock-up period, the lock-up period has usually been tiered, with different lock-up periods for different parties.
+In almost all recent IPOs other than those involving special purpose acquisition companies (SPACs), the lock-up period has been 180 days.
+To the extent that any IPO in recent years has not had a 180-day lock-up period, the lock-up period has been tiered with different parties subject to different lock-up periods.
 For example, insiders may have been subject to a somewhat shorter lock-up period than option holders.